mlab-upenn/apex/README.md

 apex_public
 ===========

-APEX
 In order to use the files in this repository, first download the appropriate distribution of UPPAAL...
 Windows:

 http://www.it.uu.se/research/group/darts/uppaal/download/registration.php?id=0&subid=0